iecicekli/iecicekli.github.io/_pages/about.md

   - /about.html
 ---

-I just finished my undergrad studies at Galatasaray University in Mathematics.
+I am a masters student at Université Paris-Saclay in mathematics.
+Graduated from Galatasaray University.

 Here you can find my CV, some lecture notes, expository articles, presentations, things I helped organize, etc .